Schedule of Ministry

 How do church leaders balance the need to have a core working environment in the office and a flexible work schedule that allows church staff to meet with potential leaders and do other stuff that must be done outside of "normal business hours?"

-To help get this done, I've created a "Schedule of Ministry" process.
+To help get this done, I created a "Schedule of Ministry" process.
 The process includes a form that facilitates a formal discussion between each staff member and their direct supervisor.
 The form is filled out, discussed, and signed twice yearly at the beginning of the Fall/Winter and Spring/Summer ministry seasons.

 Completion of the form ensures there's a formal discussion, at least twice per year, that results in an agreement between the staff member and their supervisor on what the normal ministry week will look like in terms of "in the office" work hours, "out of the office" work hours, and non-work hours.
 The agreement stands until a change is made or the next season of ministry approaches.